ayushjaiz/job-schedular/README.md

 - Bullmq is supported over redis.
 - Bullmq provides inbuilt support to distribute jobs to workers

-## Agenda schedular
+## Node cron

 - It is used to poll mongo db every minute as see there are pending job
-- Preferred agena over bull mq because I just needed to poll the database
+- Preferred node-cron as polling db is a lightweight process

 ---